PARISH NURSE MINISTRY

 Thank you to the individuals and families who have made the altar more beautiful with the placement of flowers in memory of loved ones or in thankfulness for the blessings in their lives.
 If you are planning to put flowers on the altar, please check in the storage room behind the sacristy to see if there are vases that you would like to use.

-Many thanks go to Sandy Altevogt who for several years has embroidered the baptismal napkin remembrances and Karen Wright, Wright Liquor, who donates the communion wine.
+Many thanks go to Sandy Altevogt who for many years has embroidered the baptismal napkin remembrances and Karen Wright, Wright Liquor, who donates the communion wine.
 Also thanks to members in our congregation who donated their time and talents to make our sanctuary more beautiful.
-Debbie MacGregor did some badly needed touch up painting on the baptismal font.
-Lynette Phillips has shared her talents multiple times during this year as she made four new banners for the church – The Lord Is My Shepherd (General), Holy, Holy, Holy (Trinity), Blessings Are From Him (Thanksgiving), and PEACE I Leave With You, My Peace I Give To You (Funeral).
+Lynette Phillips has shared her talents with us as she made and donated another banner.

-Thanks to Cheryl Buttenhoff who provides much invaluable support to Altar Guild.
+Thanks to Cheryl Buttenhoff who provides support to Altar Guild.
 She orders needed items and keeps us informed about baptisms, weddings, and funerals.

 February Judy Pedicord and Cindy Smith